jiya-singhal/DevOps-Cloud-Notes/lec2/DevOps_Introduction.md

 1. **Faster Delivery:**
    → Reduces release time from months to days or hours.
-   → Example: Weekly feature updates instead of quarterly.
+   → Example: Netflix or Amazon can push new features every week!

 2. **Better Collaboration:**
    → Dev and Ops share work and tools.